awsdocs/aws-go-developer-guide/doc_source/cloudtrail-example-delete-trail.rst

 Initialize the session that the SDK uses to load credentials from the shared credentials file
-*.aws/credentials* in your home folder.
+*.aws/credentials* in your home folder and create the client.

 .. literalinclude:: ./example_code/cloudtrail/delete_trail.go
-   :lines: 42-47
+   :lines: 41-46
    :dedent: 4
    :language: go